karolisr/botany-2025-shell/alexas_section.md

 ```

 > [!TIP]
-> When using the terminal, you can press [UP]/[DOWN] on your keyboard to access previous commands.
-Another handy shortcut is using [TAB] to complete file paths.
-When I type `cd`, I also usually hit `[TAB]` to see the folders that I can move into.
-When you're presented with multiple folders after pressing `[TAB]`, you can use the [UP]/[DOWN] arrows to select a folder.
+> When using the terminal, you can press <kbd>Up</kbd>/<kbd>Down</kbd> on your keyboard to access previous commands.
+Another handy shortcut is using <kbd>Tab</kbd> to complete file paths.
+When I type `cd`, I also usually hit <kbd>Tab</kbd> to see the folders that I can move into.
+When you're presented with multiple folders after pressing <kbd>Tab</kbd>, you can use the <kbd>Up</kbd>/<kbd>Down</kbd> arrows to select a folder.

 ### Terminal shortcuts save time!
 <!-- CTRL+U, E, A, up/down, CTRL+C -->

 If you accidentally use `cd examplefiles` instead of `cd examplefiles/`, you will usually end up in the right place.
-But please note that the trailing `/` indicates that this is a directory. `[TAB]` autocomplete should always include the trailing `/`.
+But please note that the trailing `/` indicates that this is a directory. <kbd>Tab</kbd> autocomplete should always include the trailing `/`.
-By using the `[TAB]` autocomplete shortcut, you can avoid some typo-induced frustration.
+By using the `<kbd>Tab</kbd>` autocomplete shortcut, you can avoid some typo-induced frustration.

-At this point you may have also noticed that you cannot use the cursor to select a spot to edit your input, so it might be frustrating to `[DEL]` all the way back to where you want to edit.
+At this point you may have also noticed that you cannot use the cursor to select a spot to edit your input, so it might be frustrating to `<kbd>DEL</kbd>` all the way back to where you want to edit.
 You are essentially working on a screen where there is one "insertion point" which you control using the keyboard rather than the mouse.
 I'm including a few time-saving terminal keyboard shortcuts here that I use all the time.